 ADOT will post the preliminary awards on the ADOT website and notify agencies via email of the preliminary award decisions.
-Awards are finalized when FTA provides funding to ADOT and all compliance items are completed by the subrecipient and ADOT executes the contract with a signed Exhibit A.

 Applicants may appeal the ADOT MPD Transit funding recommendations at the time of preliminary award announcement.
 Appeals can be made for one of three reasons: 1) The award does not accurately reflect the application submitted and/or regional coordination priorities; 2) ADOT overlooked vital information during the review process; and 3) Agency eligibility requirements.